Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2014-01-20-acl-packager.md

 * Now that the Package definition has been created, go to CRX Package Manager by clicking on one of the links in the result message, Build and Download the package.

+## Bug Fixes

+* Version 1.8.0 excludes `.tokens` nodes when packaging principals that caused problems when installing on AEM6/Oak repositories.